cdown/chrisdown.name/windows.md

 large increase in stability with default XMP values of 4140 19-23-23-45, which in my case can be reduced further to 18-20-20-45.

+After more testing with Karhu, though, I needed to not only go back to XMP 4140 19-23-23-45, but also up the voltage to 1.45v to pass 10h/10000% coverage with CPU cache default.

 ## CPU

 Modern CPUs have a few complications when it comes to overclocking: